mhfowler/canalswans-gatsby/content/blog/the-origin-of-maps/the-origin-of-maps.md

 For me, using a flip-phone was an effort to call into question what is truly nourishing and not passively accept the status quo.
 I didn't want to do something speculative.
 Even if small, I wanted to make a concrete change to my life to prioritize direct experience and rest, a form of direct action.
-I considered it to be a ritual in tribute to mindfulness more than an experiment with a single result.
+I considered it more as a ritual in tribute to mindfulness than an experiment with a single result.
-I believe many people overestimate how often a smart phone is necessary, but clearly it depends on what's happening in your life and I do not intend to make any universal claim.
+I think many people overestimate how often a smart phone is necessary, but it depends on what's happening in your life and I do not intend to make any universal claim.

 I could tell that I exhibited certain compulsive negative habits with relationship to my smart phone, and from VR to AI I could see that the tech industry was full of overhyped narratives.
-I questioned in what ways this surveillance-funded gadget made from rare earth minerals was truly serving me.
+I questioned in what ways this surveillance-funded gadget made from rare earth metals was truly serving me.

-—

 Here are my journal entries from the first 10 days after I decided to use a flip-phone: